rapid-valley-roadside/rvr-driver/privacy-policy.md

 **We also may collect other types of information in the following ways when you use the Services:**

-● Details of how you used and interacted with the Services, such as your search queries and how you responded to certain questions.● Device event information such as crashes, system activity, hardware settings, browser type, browser language, the date and time of your request and referral URL.● Our server logs automatically collect information, such as your IP address, your browser type and language, and the date and time of your visit, which helps us track your movements around the Services and understand trends.
+● Details of how you used and interacted with the Services, such as your search queries and how you responded to certain questions.
+● Device event information such as crashes, system activity, hardware settings, browser type, browser language, the date and time of your request and referral URL.
+● Our server logs automatically collect information, such as your IP address, your browser type and language, and the date and time of your visit, which helps us track your movements around the Services and understand trends.

 **Information We Collect From Other Sources:**